 TSR Injury Law puts the personal in personal injury law.
 We listen to you and your needs.
 Then, we will tell you your options and help you maneuver the legal system.
-Steve Terry, Chuck Slane, and Rich Ruohonen have extensive medical knowledge and years of experience handling knee injury cases.
-Call TSR Injury Law about your posterior cruciate ligament (PCL) tear, at 612-362-0000 or submit our free consultation form.
+Steve Terry, Chuck Slane, Rich Ruohonen, and Nate Bjerke have extensive medical knowledge and years of experience handling knee injury cases.
+Call TSR Injury Law about your posterior cruciate ligament (PCL) tear, at 612-TSR-TIME or submit our free consultation form.

 There are four primary ligaments that hold the knee joint together and give the knee stability and flexibility.
 The PCL is located at the back of the knee joint.
 It keeps the tibia from moving too far back.
 The PCL is stronger than the ACL; therefore, it is not injured as frequently because it takes more force to tear it.

 A PCL tear is frequently referred to as a “dashboard injury” because a common cause of a PCL tear is a bent knee hitting a dashboard in a car accident or truck accident.
 The dashboard forces the shin backward, damaging the PCL and sometimes other ligaments in the knee.

 PCL tears are divided into three grades:

 - Grade 1 PCL Tear – the ligament is slightly stretched and mildly damaged, the knee is still stable

 - Grade 2 PCL Tear – the ligament is stretched and loose, is partially torn or completely torn, no other ligament injury, the knee is somewhat unstable

 - Grade 3 PCL Tear – the ligament is split into two pieces (a complete tear), additional ligament injuries, the knee is unstable